hyperledger-archives/sawtooth-rfcs/text/0000-read-by-prefix.md

 In the suggested implementation there are two proto changes:

 Addition to state_context.proto:

+	// Import paging proto as used by REST-API read by prefix request
+	// The number of results per page defaults to 100 and maxes out at 1000 import "client_list_control.proto";

 	// A request from a handler/tp for list of addresses with valid data message TpStateAddressesListRequest {
 		// The context id that references a context in the contextmanager string context_id = 1;
 		repeated string addresses = 2;
+		ClientPagingControls paging = 3;
 	}

 	// A response from the contextmanager/validator with a series of State